Family Law legal costs

 Find out more about our Family Law services by clicking here.

 This article was written by Margaret Miller, partner at Bell Legal Group.
 It is general in nature, is not legal advice and must not be relied on as such.
-If you need assistance with a Family Law matter, please contact Alex Wynn to obtain advice specific to your circumstances.
+If you need assistance with a Family Law matter, please contact Margaret Miller to obtain advice specific to your circumstances.
 Call 07 5597 3366 or send an email to email@example.com